Management of Women on Hormonal Therapy or Contraception in Women Undergoing Surgery

 Some studies show a small increase in postoperative venous thromboembolism in reproductive-aged oral combination hormonal contraceptive users.
 This risk is directly related to the estrogen dose in the pill and is four times higher than for nonusers.
 Patients using progesterone only contraception do not have a higher risk of venous thromboembolism.

 It is not necessary to discontinue combination hormonal contraceptives prior to brief surgeries, including minor laparoscopic procedures, as they are associated with a low venous thromboembolism risk.
 When women of reproductive age undergo major surgical procedures, the risk of stopping an oral combination hormonal contraceptive to decrease the venous thromboembolism risk will need to be weighed against the risk of unintended pregnancy.
 It takes four to six weeks for procoagulant changes associated with oral combination hormonal contraceptives to return to baseline after their discontinuation.
-For women on oral combination hormonal contraceptives undergoing major surgery, perioperative venous thromboembolism prophylaxis with mechanical or (rarely and) pharmacologic methods should be based on procedure type and duration, age of the patient, and venous thromboembolism risk factors.
+For women on oral combination hormonal contraceptives undergoing major surgery, perioperative venous thromboembolism prophylaxis with mechanical or pharmacologic methods, and rarely both, should be based on procedure type and duration, age of the patient, and venous thromboembolism risk factors.

 American College of Obstetricians and Gynecologists.
 ACOG Practice Bulletin No. 84: Prevention of deep vein thrombosis and pulmonary embolism.
 Obstet Gynecol.
 2016 Jan;127(1):166.
 Reaffirmed 2018